The Diviners #1

 We’re in the 20’s, so speakeasies and the Prohibition and flappers were a thing.
 Yet, we don’t ignore the racism and how immigrants made this country.
 How mistreated those who are “different” are.
 It’s a huge part of the story, one that has a lot to do with everything that’s taking place.

 The pacing is a bit slow, but we are focusing on a large cast of characters and the information is being unveiled at a snails pace.
-But the story is so atmospheric.
-There’s a feeling of dread as this killer is roaming around, killing people.
+Yet, the story is so atmospheric.
+There’s a feeling of dread as this killer is roaming around, killing people… considering what he is.

 “Perhaps Mabel was right, and she was selfish.
 But what was the point of living so quietly you made no noise at all?
 “Oh, Evie, you’re too much,” people said, and it wasn’t complimentary.
 Yes, she was too much.
 She felt like too much inside all the time.
 So why wasn’t she ever enough?”